Supply Chain Consultant to Ease Distribution

 For help, companies coping with this dramatic shift from traditional to e-commerce distribution should consider engaging an independent, objective third-party consultant who can develop a two-prong strategy that addresses these challenges.

-A consultant can conduct a very targeted operational assessment, evaluating current processes and existing infrastructure.
+A supply chain consultant can conduct a very targeted operational assessment, evaluating current processes and existing infrastructure.
 The review concludes with a report outlining a strategic action plan that addresses both the immediate challenges and the anticipated future state of the operation.

 For operations that are struggling to get orders filled and out the door in alignment with customer expectations and service level agreements (SLAs), it’s critical to quickly implement solutions that alleviate that strain.
 While an investment in additional material handling equipment to boost capacity and throughput might be advisable, the reality is that the majority of systems had a 6- to 9-month lead time prior to the pandemic.
 With so many operations in a similar situation — and seeking to acquire similar equipment — that lead time has increased significantly for certain solutions.